PSP-Archive/IA-SubjectFormater/README.md

 This will probably only work on Linux because of the subproccess module

-Install the required modules from requirements.txt
+Install the required modules from requirements.txt first
 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.